 Port Freeport is Growing

 Port Freeport has become one of the most active ports in the nation.
 In December 2017, Forbes Magazine named Port Freeport among the fastest-growing U.S. ports for exports.
 Nationally, Port Freeport is ranked 10th in chemicals, 26th in containers and 19th in total tonnage.
-More than 900 vessels per year call Port Freeport transporting approximately 17 million tons of freight to and from cargo ships.
-Vessel calls are forecasted to increase approximately 25 percent over the next four years from new business facilities being constructed and put into operation.
+More than 930 vessels called Port Freeport in 2018 transporting approximately 21 million tons of freight to and from cargo ships.
+Vessel calls are forecasted to increase approximately 35 percent over the next four years from new business facilities being constructed and put into operation.

-According to a study by the Texas A&M Transportation Institute (TTI), Port Freeport has grown to have an economic impact of $46.2 billion and provide 126,000 jobs.
+According to a study by the Texas A&M Transportation Institute (TTI), Port Freeport has grown to have a statewide economic impact of $98.8 billion and provide over 150,000 jobs.

 The Freeport Harbor Channel Improvement Project is part of the Port’s overall strategic vision to support future growth at Port Freeport.
 This federal cost-share project, which was authorized by Congress in 2014, consists of the deepening and partial widening of the Freeport Harbor Channel and related navigation improvements that will make it easier for modern ships to navigate the channel.

 Port Freeport is a government entity that was created and given taxing authority by Brazoria County voters in 1925.
 It is the local sponsor for the Freeport Harbor Channel and engages with the U.S. Army Corps of Engineers in channel maintenance and improvements.
 As sponsor, Port Freeport has significant cost-share responsibilities to fund activities related to Freeport Harbor Channel navigation improvements.
 The Port also invests in landside infrastructure necessary to facilitate the handling and transportation of cargo.
 It supports privately owned and operated marine terminals of local industry and public dock facilities managed by the Port.